Nate Lowe Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the White Sox pitching staff ranks first in the league.
+- The White Sox pitching staff is No. 1 in MLB with a collective 9.6 strikeouts per nine innings.

-- The White Sox have the 22nd-ranked team ERA among all MLB pitching staffs (4.52).
+- The White Sox have a 4.52 team ERA that ranks 23rd among all MLB pitching staffs.

-- White Sox pitchers combine to give up 99 total home runs at a clip of 1.4 per game (fifth-most in baseball).
+- White Sox pitchers combine to allow the fifth-most home runs in baseball (100 total, 1.4 per game).

-- Banks will start for the White Sox, his first of the season.
+- Cease makes the start for the White Sox, his 16th of the season.
+He is 3-3 with a 4.31 ERA and 91 strikeouts through 79 1/3 innings pitched.

+- In his most recent appearance on Friday against the Los Angeles Dodgers, the right-hander tossed 5 1/3 innings, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.